kamni/borg/README.md

 ## Borg Children

-The borg have decided to have progeny, but unlike most parents, they want their children to have minds of their own (while still sharing a collective mind with others in their birth group, of course).
+The Borg have decided to have progeny, but unlike most parents, they want their children to have minds of their own (while still sharing a collective mind with others in their birth group, of course).

+## Threaded borg

+The Borg are a huge collective, and they might have millions of updates to their state at any given moment.
+Let's make sure they keep an accurate count of how many people they've assimilated.